jdlawrence/jdlawrence.github.io/_posts/2015-08-07-becoming-efficient-at-toy-problems.markdown

 exponentiate(2,4); // should print out 'base: 2 exponent: 4'
 {% endhighlight %}

+4) After seeing that this is not the correct out, refactor and try another solution:

 Part 2 will include common toy problems that more are based on.
 Stay tuned!